Answered By: Lynn VanLeer Last Updated: Jun 07, 2017 Views: 2967

 - What types of content are in the library databases, Google Scholar, and the internet?

 If you access Google Scholar from our webpage it will automatically connect to the Walden Library databases.
 This allows you to use Google Scholar to see if the full text of an article is available in the Library.

 You can also manually link Google Scholar to the Walden Library, if you want to access it directly from the internet.
-Learn more about full text and Google Scholar:
+These Quick Answers will help you learn more about full text and Google Scholar:

 Search for Articles

 Google Scholar can help you find articles, books, and conference proceedings on your topic.
-Learn more about searching with Google Scholar:
+These Quick Answers will help you learn more about searching with Google Scholar:

 Do you have other Google Scholar questions?
 Ask a Librarian!